nikatsutskiridze123/vcf_anotation/README.md

 ## Usage

-You can run vcf_test.py using command: **vcf_test.py /path/to/your/vcf/file /path/to/your/output/csv/file**
+You can run vcf_test.py using command: **python vcf_test.py /path/to/your/vcf/file /path/to/your/output/csv/file**